+vi /var/lib/kerberos/krb5kdc/kadm5.acl

-For example, on RHEL/CentOS, check the /var/kerberos/krb5kdc/kadm5.acl file has an entry like so to allow the \/admin principal to administer the KDC for your specific realm.
-In this case, for the EXAMPLE.COM realm: \/admin@EXAMPLE.COM \.
-When using a realm that is different than EXAMPLE.COM, ensure there is an entry for the realm you are using.
+3. Ensure that the KDC ACL file includes an entry so to allow the admin principal to administer the KDC for your specific realm.
+When using a realm that is different than EXAMPLE.COM, be sure there is an entry for the realm you are using.
 If not present, principal creation will fail.
-After editing the kadm5.acl, you must restart the kadmind process.
+For example, for an admin/admin@HADOOP.COM principal, you should have an entry: